markshust/markshust.com-gatsby/content/blog/2019/01/04/migrating-my-personal-blog-from-drupal-gatsby/index.md

 ...
 ```

 Honestly, something that really won't survive long term, but code that can be easily removed with future code is good, eh?
 You can check out the [tags](/tags) endpoint for how this all looks -- pretty neat, considering it took hardly any code to implement.
-I'm exciting about the ability to use React for custom implementations in the future.
+I'm excited about the ability to use React for custom implementations in the future.

 ## Time to market